cbcrg/tcoffee/docs/tcoffee_manual.rst

-Extracting Portions of Dataset
+Extracting portions of dataset
 ==============================
 Extracting portions of a dataset is something very frequently needed.
 You may need to extract all the sequences that contain the word human in their name, or you may want all the sequences containing a simple motif.
 We show you here how to do a couple of these things.

-Extracting The High Scoring Blocks
+Extracting The high scoring blocks
 ----------------------------------
 It is possible to use a score_ascii file ( as produced in the previous section) in order to extract high scoring portions of an alignment.
 For instance, the following command: